AdityaTote/AdityaTote/README.md

 <h1 align="center">Hi 👋, I'm Aditya Tote</h1>
 <h3 align="center">Passionate about creating innovative Tech Solutions</h3>

-- 🌟 I’m currently diving into **JavaScript, Node.js, and Express.js for backend development.**
+- 🌟 Proficient in JavaScript, Node.js, and Express.js for backend development

+- 🚀 Currently exploring Web3 technologies and frontend development

-- 🚀 Excited to explore **Web 3, AI/ML and Cybersecurity**
+- 🔍 Excited about future ventures into AI/ML and Cybersecurity

-- 🔍 Let's connect and discuss tech!
+- 💻 Always eager to connect and discuss the latest in tech!

 - 📫 How to reach me **adityatote24@gmail.com**